- December 5, 2022

 So, it’s not all bad news.
 A higher cost basis decreases the size of any future gains realized from the sale of the replacement security, thereby lowering your future tax obligation.

-If you sell the securities at a loss, the higher cost basis would actually increase the size of the loss for which you could claim a deduction on your taxes.
+If you sell the securities at a loss, the higher cost basis would increase the size of the loss for which you could claim a deduction on your taxes.

-And a potential advantage of the extended holding period is that it would lower your tax obligation if you sold the replacement security after less than a year.
+A potential advantage of the extended holding period is that it would lower your tax obligation if you sold the replacement security after less than a year.
 (Normally, short-term capital gains from investments held for less than a year are taxed at the higher regular income tax rate, while longer-term capital gains are taxed at the lower capital gains rate, as you might know).